ngnhub/iot_device_simulator/README.md

 The IoT Device Simulator allows you to configure and simulate various IoT devices.
 By default, it sends a predefined sensor [data](https://github.com/ngnhub/iot_device_simulator/blob/main/src/main/resources/default_sensors.json).
 The method for describing a custom schema is outlined below.
-Firstly let's examine a description schema.
+First, let's examine a description schema.

 ### Sensor description